QMCPACK/qmc_workshop_2021/week8_spin-orbit_qmc/README.rst

 Bi ground state multiplet with DIRAC and QMCPACK
 ================================================

-In this tutorial, we give an example of using DIRAC to calculate spin-orbit splittings of the 6s\ :sup:`2`\ 6p\ :sup:`3` occupations of the Bi atom.
+In this tutorial, we give an example of using DIRAC to calculate the spin-orbit splittings of the 6s\ :sup:`2`\ 6p\ :sup:`3` occupations of the Bi atom.
 We can find the experimental splittings from the `NIST Atomic Spectra Database <https://physics.nist.gov/cgi-bin/ASD/energy1.pl?de=0&spectrum=Bi+I&submit=Retrieve+Data&units=1&format=0&output=0&page_size=15&multiplet_ordered=0&average_out=1&conf_out=on&term_out=on&level_out=on&unc_out=1&j_out=on&lande_out=on&perc_out=on&biblio=on&temp=>`_